 Event

 Time: Daily, Weekly, Monthly

 Time passed since the last successful backup has completed

 (specify the length of time)

 User logon

 (any user, current user, specify the user's account)

 User logoff

 (any user, current user, specify the user's account)

+Shutting down is not the same as logging off.
+The task will not run at a system shutdown.

 System startup

 Free space change

 (specify the amount of free space change on any volume selected for backup or containing data selected for backup)

 An event in Windows event log

 (specify the parameters of the event)

+Upon an Acronis Drive Monitor alert